Pokémon Project Studio: Educational goals

-The package was targeted at families with the aim introducing the Pokémon franchise to parents unfamiliar with it, while children enjoy exercising their creativity and imagination.
+The package was targeted at families with the aim of introducing the Pokémon franchise to parents unfamiliar with it, while children enjoy exercising their creativity and imagination.

 Reception

 Critical reception

 The game received favorable reviews, from parents and children alike.
 Kids Domain praised the game for its easy navigation and attractive look, while irritated by the inability to access the ready-made content.
 One disappointment highlighted by a PC Accelerator reviewer was the inability to use all the available Pokémon without having to swap CDs.

 Commercial performance

 In November 1999, the Red and Blue editions of Pokémon Studio were both among the top ten best-selling PC games of the month.

 By mid-2000, Nintendo held a Pokemon ProjectROM Contest, which required contestants to write essays on their two Pokémon characters, with the prizes including the two Pokémon Project Studio CDs.
 Both the Red and Blue versions were also sold together as value packs.
 By December 2000, Hewlett-Packard sold DJ840C ink-jet printers with free copies of the games.